Have you ever opened a web page only to be sent to a blank loaded page?

 If so, you have experienced customer friction – the hurdle that prevented you from buying.

-Read on to find out what exactly customer friction is, why it’s important to avoid it and how a help desk can help you (and what exactly a help desk is).
-You will also find out if your business really needs a help desk and our top favorite help desk software.
+Read on to find out what exactly customer friction is, why it’s important to avoid it and how a help desk can help you (and what a help desk is).
+You will also find out if your business needs a help desk and our top favorite help desk software.

 What is customer friction, and why should your store care about it?